nirbhayalone27/IIIT-PUNE-ACM-SIGCHI-2026/README.md

 Rather than asking:

-> "What should the AI say?"
+> **"What should the AI say?"**

 The Runtime asks:

-> "What interface would help the user solve this problem?"
+> **"What interface will help the user solve this problem most effectively?"**

 ---

-# 🎯 Vision
+# 🌍 Vision Statement

-We believe the next evolution of AI will not be defined by larger models.
+We believe the next generation of AI will not be defined solely by larger language models.

-It will be defined by better interaction.
+It will be defined by more natural, adaptive, and human-centered interaction.

 Just as graphical user interfaces transformed computing,

 Adaptive Intelligence Interfaces have the potential to transform how humans collaborate with AI.

-Instead of forcing every task into a chat window,
+Rather than forcing every workflow into a scrolling chat window,

-this project explores a future where AI dynamically builds the right workspace for the way humans naturally think.
+our vision is to build an intelligent runtime capable of dynamically creating the right workspace for the way people naturally think, learn, decide, and create.